-Minshu Deng is a senior writer at Environmental Progress.
+Minshu Deng is the Executive Vice President and former senior writer at Environmental Progress.
 Her research and analysis of the environmental impacts of nuclear closures been cited in the New York Times and other publications.

 She studied environmental science and policy at Duke University and was a consultant for various environmental agencies before joining EP.
 A North Carolina native and a lover of New England ice climbing, Minshu is looking forward to new experiences on the West Coast and exploring California’s legendary outdoors.

 John Lindberg is Environmental Progress' UK Director, overseeing our work on the British Isles and Scandinavia, by virtue of his Swedish ancestry.
 He specialises in radiophobia, regulatory reform and policies on radiation generally.
 He is an Associate Member of Scientists for Accurate Radiation Information (SARI)

 John's work on radiophobia, climate change and regulations is widely published and he regularly speaks at events on all matters nuclear.
 He is the former Technology Officer for Weinberg Next Nuclear.
 John spent three years as a policy adviser in the Scottish Parliament, as well as having spent time in Westminster and in the European Parliament.

 He graduated from the University of Glasgow with a First in Political Sciences and took an MA in Human Geography and Risk Communication at King's College London.